107208579/mqtt2caldav/README.md

 # mqtt2caldav
-Converts an MQTT event to a CalDAV event.
+This project onverts an MQTT event to a predefined CalDAV event.
 <br />
 <br />
 <br />